top of page

 If that sounds familiar, you’re not alone.

-You’re likely in what’s often called gray area drinking—not extreme, but not fully intentional either.
+You’re likely in what’s often called gray area drinking—not crazy extreme, but not fully intentional either.

 What 2 Drinks a Night Actually Adds Up To